hiralinda/djangoproject_schoolwebpage/README.md

 # Teacher-Student Django Platform

-## Video Preview

-[Video Link](https://youtu.be/Qk2ap_J89tg)

-## Description

 This project is a comprehensive language school website built using Django, designed to facilitate the interaction between teachers and students.
 It was created as the [Final Project](https://cs50.harvard.edu/web/2020/projects/final/capstone/) for CS50's Web Programming with Python and JavaScript course.
 The platform offers distinct features for both user types, creating a seamless and efficient educational environment.

+## Video Preview

+[Video Link](https://youtu.be/Qk2ap_J89tg)

 ### Features